Charles Howard, 1st Earl of Nottingham: Spanish Armada: 1588

 Howard wrote to Elizabeth on 23 June: "For the love of Jesus Christ, Madam, awake thoroughly, and see the villainous treasons round about you, against your Majesty and your realm, and draw your forces round about you, like a might prince, to defend you".
 On the same day he said to Burghley: "We must not lose one hour of time...Let her Majesty trust no more to Judas' kisses; for let her assure herself there is no trust to French King nor Duke of Parma.
 Let her defend herself like a noble and mighty prince, and trust to her sword and not to their word, and then she need not fear, for her good God will defend her".

 On 19 July Howard received the news that the Armada had been seen off Lizard Point, Cornwall.
-Two days after he wrote to Walsingham:
+Two days later he wrote to Walsingham: